mohammadabdullahrihan/mohammadabdullahrihan/README.md

 ## 🚀 About Me

-I'm a **MERN Stack Web Developer** passionate about building **scalable, high-performance** web applications.
+I'm a **Full Stack Web Enginner** passionate about building **scalable, high-performance** web applications.
 I specialize in **React.js, Node.js, Express.js, and MongoDB** to create dynamic, user-friendly web solutions.
 Always eager to learn new technologies and optimize code for efficiency.

 - 🌍 Based in **Dhaka, Bangladesh**
 - 🖥️ Portfolio: [**My Portfolio**](http://abdullahrihanportfolio.netlify.app/)